Crisp Lemon Cookies

 - 3/4 cup vanilla or white chips, melted

-- In a large bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in the lemon juice, peel and vanilla.
+- Preheat oven to 325°.
+In a large bowl, cream butter and confectioners' sugar until light and fluffy.
+Beat in the lemon juice, zest and vanilla.
 Gradually add flour and mix well.

 - Shape dough into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
 Coat the bottom of a glass with cooking spray; dip in sugar.
 Flatten cookies with glass, redipping in sugar as needed.

-- Bake at 325° for 11-13 minutes or until edges are lightly browned.
+- Bake until edges are lightly browned, 11-13 minutes.
 Remove to wire racks to cool.
 Drizzle with melted vanilla chips.